SparqNet/sparq-gitbook/bdk-implementation/README.md

 This chapter aims to explain in technical detail how the BDK is implemented, as well as its submodules and how everything comes together to deliver a blazing fast blockchain.

-The first few subchapters paint a more holistic view of the BDK project, as most components are pretty straight-forward to understand, and developers are expected to use the [Doxygen](https://doxygen.nl) documentation as a reference to further understand how the project works.
+The first few subchapters paint a more holistic view of the BDK, as most components are pretty straight-forward to understand, and developers are expected to use the [Doxygen](https://doxygen.nl) documentation as a reference to further understand how the project works.
 The later subchapters show some components that are particularly denser and/or complex enough that they warrant their own separated explanations.

 Looking at a higher level of abstraction, the original C++ implementation of the BDK is structured like this: